 TANF After-School Services and Programs for At-Risk Children

-TANF After-School Services and Programs for At-Risk Children focuses on providing academic and enrichment services to students in K-12th grade in the out of school time hours.
+TANF After-School Services and Programs for At-Risk Children provides academic and enrichment services to students in grades K-12 outside of school hours.
 The target populations for services are children who are at-risk of adolescent pregnancy, school drop-out and gang membership.
 A minimum of 10 hours of after-school service must be provided per week.
-Funding is provided through numerous venues that range from school systems, neighborhood not-for-profits and faith based entities
+Funding is provided through venues that range from school systems, neighborhood not-for-profits and faith-based entities.

 Adoption Promotion and Support

-Adoption Promotion and Support services help adoptive families with support on an on-going basis to their families so that they can make a lifetime commitment to their children These services include legal termination of parental rights, recruitment of adoptive families, preparation for adoption, placement in and supervision of the adoptive placement, and supportive services prior to and after the finalization of the adoption (support groups, counseling, parenting programs, access to birth records, information and referral.)
+Adoption Promotion and Support services help adoptive families on an on-going basis so they can make a lifetime commitment to their children.
+These services include legal termination of parental rights, recruitment of adoptive families, preparation for adoption, placement in and supervision of the adoptive placement, and supportive services prior to and after the finalization of the adoption, such as support groups, counseling, parenting programs, access to birth records, information and referral.

-The purpose of these programs is to support community based efforts to develop, operate, expand, and enhance initiatives aimed at the prevention of child abuse and neglect.
-Program areas include Healthy Marriage, Responsible Fatherhood, and outreach to Faith Based Organizations.
-Healthy Marriage services can include; marriage education, parenting classes and healthy relationship workshops.
-Responsible Fatherhood services can include; employment development, co- parenting workshops, GED preparation, peer support groups and mentoring.
-Faith Based Organizations can increase their capacity building and provide various social service programs that meet the needs of their community.
+The purpose of these programs is to support community-based efforts to develop, operate, expand and enhance initiatives to prevent child abuse and neglect.
+Program areas include healthy marriage, responsible fatherhood, and outreach to faith-based organizations.
+Healthy marriage services can include marriage education, parenting classes and healthy relationship workshops.
+Responsible fatherhood services can include employment development, co-parenting workshops, GED preparation, peer support groups and mentoring.
+Faith-based organizations can increase their capacity building and provide various social service programs that meet the needs of their community.

 Child Advocacy Centers (CAC)

 Certified CACs provide services for families in their county who have children that have been a victim of sexual abuse.
-Each center has a multidisciplinary team that includes the District Attorney, law enforcement, and a forensics investigator.
-The child is able to receive all of these services at the center.
-Additional services provided to the family include individual and group counseling and information and referral.
+Each center has a multidisciplinary team that includes the District Attorney, law enforcement and a forensics investigator.
+The child can receive all these services at the center.
+Additional services provided to the family include individual and group counseling, information and referrals.